March 28, 20263 min read

 Warning

-A typical developer types 5,000 to 10,000 keystrokes per day — 1.5 to 3 million per year.
-RSI doesn't happen from one day of heavy typing.
-It's the accumulation of millions of micro-movements.
-By the time you feel pain, the damage has been building for months.
+Most developers type 5,000 to 10,000 keystrokes per day.
+That's 1.5 to 3 million per year.
+RSI isn't caused by one bad day.
+It's the slow accumulation of millions of tiny movements.
+By the time your wrists start hurting, you've been doing damage for months.

-Even switching to voice for 30% of your work gives your hands meaningful rest.
+Even if voice is only 30% of your day, your hands get meaningful rest periods.

 1